 The groundbreaking ceremony is pictured above.
 From left to right are Louis Voss, Archie Singletary, James Thompson (in the rear), Eugene Esquinance, Fred Mizell, Joseph Stein (in the rear), Eugene McIntyre (in the rear), Norma Core, Lucille Glisson, Walter Clairain, Oliver Hebert, Ike Champagne, Gus Fritchie, H. A. Davis, August Perez, Jack Tannehill (in the rear), Cecile Hebert, George Broom, Baxter Pond, Jessie Bankston, Father Tim Pugh, Maurice Duplantis, and L. L. Landon.

-Expansions continued throughout the 1960's and 70's.
+Expansions of the hospital continued throughout the 1960's and 70's.
 Many of the additions were funded in part by donations and contributions by individuals and community organizations.
 Soon there were private rooms, the nursery, pediatrics, operating rooms and more parking lots.

 The hospital now has 232 beds following the completion of a major renovation and expansion project three years ago.